 Coldwater is a very small town located in the state of Mississippi.
 With a population of 1,603 people and three constituent neighborhoods, Coldwater is the 138th largest community in Mississippi.

-Unlike some towns, Coldwater isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coldwater are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Coldwater is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Coldwater is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Coldwater who work in teaching (17.61%), office and administrative support (14.54%), and maintenance occupations (9.21%).

 The percentage of adults in Coldwater with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.33% of adults in Coldwater have a bachelor's degree or advanced degree.

 The per capita income in Coldwater in 2010 was $15,890, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $63,560 for a family of four.